-As an online marketplace, we generate revenue by licensing images and paying royalties to contributors for each of their images that is downloaded.
+As an online marketplace, we generate revenue by licensing images to users and we pay royalties to contributors for each of their images that is downloaded.
 Approximately half of our revenue and the vast majority of our downloads come from subscription-based users.
 These customers can download and use a large number of images in their creative process without concern for the incremental cost of each image download.
-For users who need fewer images, we offer simple, affordable, On Demand pricing, which is presented as a flat rate across all images and sizes.
-Since the launch of our On Demand purchase options in 2008, revenue from our On Demand purchase options has increased as a percentage of our overall revenue and we expect that this trend will continue.
+For users who need fewer images, we offer simple, affordable, On Demand purchase option pricing, which is presented as a flat rate across all images and sizes.